pmnm2024/TLU-2024/README.md

 ## 📝 License

-This project is licensed under the terms of the [GPL V3](LICENSE) license.
+This project is licensed under the  [Apache 2.0](./LICENSE) license.